 While Mot is quick to point out how much he loves his customers and the company that has been so loyal to him, his eyes light up even more when he talks about his art and how he wants people to experience it.

 Mot’s latest creations are two coloring books which have been on sale at BookPeople for a few months now.
 They’ve been such hot sellers that Mot personally sold out twice, so his creative partnership with BookPeople was just what he needed.
-Right now, you can find them in the lobby as you enter the store, but if you’re reading this more than a few weeks after the publication date they may have already moved to the coloring books section.
+You can find them in the coloring books section.
+It’s also a safe bet that most of the employees will know where the book is.
+After all, it’s had to forget Ion after meeting him even once!

 The coloring book, entitled “A Collection of Photographic Mandala Works from Visionary Ion Mot,” is a bit different than other mandala coloring books you’ll find in bookstores.
 But first, what the heck is a mandala?
 Well, it is spiritual wheel that tells a story.
 The story often starts at the center and radiates outward like a flower.
 Mandalas are found in several civilizations through history.
 What makes Mot’s book different is that the mandalas are embedded in drawings showing people interacting with the mandalas.
 Like an Escher meets Alice in Wonderland version of a meditative coloring experience.